rohanbaisantry/document-classification/README.md

 This is an implementation of document classification using four algorithms: Multinomial Naive Bayes, Support Vector Machines, Random Forests and Logistic Regression.

 Validation Sore is calculated as ( #correct - #incorrect )/( total )
-SVM has shown to have the highest validation score.
+SVM has shown to have the highest validation score of 94%

 ## Requirements:
 1) Python 2 or 3